MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

     CREATE ROLE dbuser WITH LOGIN NOSUPERUSER INHERIT CREATEDB NOCREATEROLE NOREPLICATION PASSWORD 'R3placeWithAComplexPW!';
     GRANT CONNECT ON DATABASE zoodb TO dbuser;
     ```
+    > [!NOTE]
+    > Make sure to replace the password in the script above for a complex password.

 1. To list the new role, execute the above SELECT query in **pg_catalog.pg_roles** again.
 You should see the **dbuser** role listed.
 1. To enable the new role to query and modify data in the **animal** table in the **zoodb** database, execute this code against the zoodb database: